 Directors are required to hold share accounts with the Society.
 All accounts have the same terms and conditions as available to customers of the Society.
-The savings balances are not detailed in the register unlike loans and transactions above, due to their sensitive nature.
-The aggregate amount of all savings balances at 31 October 2022 was \pounds 20,000 (2021: \pounds 49,000).
+The aggregate amount of all savings balances at 31 October 2023 was £25,370 (2022: £20,000).

-iii) Related party transactions

-There were no related party transactions during the year.
+iii) Related party transactionsThere were no related party transactions during the year.